Quasar-Kim/332project/doc/code-level/design-doc.md

 1. Dequeue `msg` from input queue.
 2. If `msg` is `Job(spec)`, then race following two operations: 1) Calling RPC method RunJob(spec), and 2) dequeueing another `msg` from input queue.
-    1. If RPC method was completed first, then check if job execution suiccessful.
+    1. If RPC method was completed first, then check if job execution was successful.
         1. If successful, then enqueue `JobCompleted` to input queue of scheduler fiber.
         2. If unsuccessful, then enqueue `JobFailed`.
     2. If `msg` was received first, then it must be `WorkerDown`.
 Wait for another message which must be `WorkerUp`.
     3. If it errors, then it must be raised from RPC client.
         1. If error is due to problem in underlying connection (connection failed or aborted, and so on), enqueue `WorkerNotResponding` to input queue of scheduler fiber, then flush input queue until `WorkerUp` is received.
+3. If `msg` is `WorkerDown`, flush input queue until `WorkerUp` is received.
+4. If `msg` is `WorkerUp`, ignore.

 ### RPC Server Behavior